 Key Points at a Glance

-- When you eat popcorn you tend to swallow air, that can lead to farting
+• When you eat popcorn, you tend to swallow air, which can lead to farting

 What Is In Popcorn?